HenryXie1/ordsauto/README.md

 ## Edit httpd.conf and Ords related config files
 All related config files are stored in configmap.
 Use kubectl get cm to find related configmap.
-Use kubectl ctl edit cm  <configmap name> to edit and save it.
+Use kubectl edit cm  <configmap name> to edit and save it.
 Delete the pod to bounce the service to let new configurations become effective.

 ### Contribution